 In addition to a number of paid assistantships available through the Office of Graduate Studies, students who have been admitted into the Master’s program in History, are eligible for a number of assistantships specifically designed to enhance their preparation for careers related to the field of historical studies.
 All our assistantships come with tuition remission and a stipend and are limited to a maximum of 20hr/week.
 Call for applications is sent out to admitted students once or twice a year from the Graduate Director.
-Currently, we are able to offer 4 competitive assistantships in Archival Management, Museum Studies, and the Public Humanities.
+Currently, we are able to offer 3 competitive assistantships in Archival Management, Oral History and Digital Humanities.

 While we are continuously working towards the creation of new paid assistantships for our students, there are other ways Graduate students in history can work towards their pre-professional preparation:

 - Complete an Internship through the HIST 625 course and receive course credit hours.

 - Pursue a special Oral History Internship using the new equipment and resources at the Nabb Center